joshayoung/joshayoung_website/src/pages/snippets.md

 #### Commit Messages

-Try to use present tense for your commit message (i.e. "<strong>Add</strong> new class for students" not: "Added new class for students")
+Try to use present tense for your commit message (i.e. "**Add** new class for students" not: "Added new class for students")

 ```git
   git commit -m "Correct site map"